PDXChinese/pdxchinese.github.io/_pages/youthconference.md

 (Students have priority in seating)

-1:15 pm – 2:00 pm	The Road to Your Dream: A Reflection of Last 4 Years, by Hongcheng Zhao
+1:15 pm – 2:00 pm	The Road to Your Dream: A Reflection on Alisha's High School Years, by Hongcheng Zhao

 2:00 pm – 2:45 pm	Discover Your Interests, Activities, and Career from Middle School to High School, by Shirley Ma